nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 4. Push

-Push the image to your Docker Hub repository:
+Push the image to your Docker Hub registry:

 ```
 docker push YourUserName/blink:v1